-8. Note on Joint Elections Generally
+7. Note on Joint Elections Generally

-Many entities will have joint elections for the November 7, 2017 election.
+Many entities will have joint elections for the November 5, 2019 election.
 Note that the entries in this calendar are generally written in terms of elections held individually rather than jointly.
 For example, cities are advised about conducting two 12-hour days for early voting.
 However, we have long advised different entities who conduct early voting together to coordinate their early voting hours, which may result in entities other than cities also holding early voting on two 12-hour days.
-On the other hand, depending on the plan, different entities may choose to do different things separately, i.e., not holding early voting together.
+On the other hand, depending on the plan, different entities may choose not holding early voting together and do things separately.
 Not all joint election plans are alike.
 With a few exceptions, we do not discuss the impact of coordinating rules for a joint election, as we think this would make the calendar longer and confusing.
 We encourage joint election partners to read through the entire calendar, taking note of the rules affecting the partner entities and to address the differences within the agreement itself.
-If you have questions about how different rules apply to a particular joint election plan, please contact our office by phone or email.
+If you have questions about how rules apply to a particular joint election plan, please contact our office by phone or email.

-9. Note on Notice of Elections
+8. Note on Notice of Elections

 Political subdivisions other than cities and school districts may have specific statutory notice requirements.
 In the absence of specific statutory requirements, such political subdivisions must post a notice on or before the 21st day before the election.
 (Sec.
 4.003(b)).
-For the Tuesday, November 7, 2017 election, this notice must be posted on or before Tuesday, October 17, 2017.
-The general rule is that, additionally, notice must be given using one of the following methods:
+For the Tuesday, November 5, 2019 election, this notice must be posted on or before Tuesday, October 15, 2019.
+In addition, the general rule is that notice must be given by:

-- A. By posting a notice in each election precinct in which the election is to be held on or before the 21st day before the election, Tuesday, October 17, 2017.
+- 1. posting the notice in each election precinct in which the election is to be held on or before the 21st day before the election, Tuesday, October 15, 2019.
 (Sec.
-4.003(a)(2)). - B. By publishing the notice at least once between the 30th day and the 10th day before the election, Sunday, October 8, 2017 Monday, October 30, 2017.
+4.003(a)(2)). - 2. publishing the notice at least once between the 30th day and the 10th day before the election, Sunday, October 6, 2097 Monday, October 28, 2019.
 (Secs.
-1.006, 4.003(a)(1)). - C. By mailing a copy of the notice to each registered voter of the territory covered by the election, not later than the 10th day before election day, Monday, October 30, 2017.
+1.006, 4.003(a)(1)). - 3. mailing a copy of the notice to each registered voter of the territory covered by the election, not later than the 10th day before election day, Monday, October 28, 2019.
 (Secs.
-1.006, 4.003(a)(3)). - \ Since the 10th day before election day falls on a Saturday, the deadline is extended to the next regular business day, which is Monday, October 30, 2017.
+1.006, 4.003(a)(3)).